RichardOtter/RichardOtter.github.io/SourceTemplate/ST_info_Find_a_Grave.md

 >Example DateCitation = 9 July 2023

 Date that this citation last updated.
 (Judgment call when to change this)

-### Other Standard citation data

-* Enter the URL of the Find a Grave memorial as a WebTag for the citation.

-* Attach whatever images to Media for the Citation.

-* Enter whatever text of the memorial into the Citation "Research Note" field.\
-The ORA-extension template takes care of this as well.

 ## Citations produced